jubicoy/mssql-docker/README.md

-# Local Development image for Microsoft SQL Server on Linux
+# An OpenShift compatible image for Microsoft SQL Server on Linux

 ## Environment variables:
 * ACCEPT_EULA=Y